Return to top

 Adjusting Bottle Nipple Size: Too strong of milk or formula flow can give your baby too much fluid too fast.
 Your doctor may recommend decreasing your nipple size to slow your baby’s feeding rate.
 Furthermore, always keep the nipple full of milk as your child feeds.
 Ingesting air as they drink can cause feeding discomfort and increase their spit up frequency.

-Thickening Formula: For formula-fed babies, some anti-reflux formulas will add additional starch to thicken it up slightly, making it harder to regurgitate (source).
-I don’t recommend adding rice cereal to formula directly, as it can be a choking hazard and can cause other complications with feeding (source).
+Thickening Formula: Some specialty formulas are already pre-thickened, and some people may add rice cereal to formula to thicken it.
+These are two very different methods, and only one is recommended.
+For formula-fed babies, some anti-reflux formulas will add additional starch to thicken it up slightly, making it harder to regurgitate (source).
+However, I don’t recommend adding rice cereal to formula directly, as it can be a choking hazard and can cause other complications with feeding (source).

 Frequent Burping: Burping more often will help your child release air that gets caught in their digestive tract, and reduce spitting up (source).
 If formula feeding, burp your baby after every 1-2 ounces.